gunesevitan/cs/[Course] Introduction to Programming in C - Duke University/Course 2 - Writing, Running, and Fixing Code in C/README.md

-* Directories have the assignment solutions from the course.
+* Directories have the assignment source code from the course.
 * C files have quiz answers from each week.

 ------------------------------------------------------------